msa-ez/uEngine6-BPM-en.github.io/content/bpm6-intro/business-process.md

 An example of an inter-enterprise process is the material procurement process, which involves two or more consumer and supplier organizations.
 In this case, the key is to reduce transaction costs and minimize transaction steps.
 An example of an interdepartmental process is new product development, where breaking down regional boundaries and ensuring simultaneity between tasks is crucial.
 An example of a process between personnel within a department is the loan approval process in a bank.

-An example of operational work is entering customer orders, where the key is improving the quality of outputs, reducing processing time, and cutting costs.
+An example of operational process is entering customer orders, where the key is improving the quality of outputs, reducing processing time, and cutting costs.
 An example of an administrative process is the budget preparation process, where enhancing analytical capabilities and expanding participant involvement are essential.

 ## 2. BPR(Business Process Reengineering)

 The recent rapid changes in the business environment can be summarized as a shift of power from suppliers to customers, competition between companies across national borders, and dramatic changes in technology and markets.
 BPR (Business Process Reengineering) means thoroughly analyzing existing processes and boldly redesigning them to achieve breakthrough improvements in company performance.
-In other words, BPR simplifies business processes to eliminate excessive delays and reduce high costs in business operations.
+In other words, BPR streamlines business processes to eliminate unnecessary delays and reduce high costs in business operations.
 In this way, by using BPR, companies can operate business processes that deliver better performance.

 ![](../../uengine-image/1-1-image.png)